Information for SURF Advisors/Administrators

 The advisor will also sign off on the Final Report Form upon completion of the project.

-Summer Research Fellowship proposals are read and rated by a selection committee of faculty representing all the colleges on campus.
+SURF proposals are read and evaluated by a selection committee of faculty representing all the colleges on campus.
 Proposals will always be read by at least one faculty member within the student's college, and will also be read by faculty who are not trained in the student's academic field.
 For this reason, we advise students to write their proposals in a way that an educated reader outside their field of study can understand the research question and the significance of the proposed research.

-Students and their advisors are notified of the selection committee's decisions by email within a month of the Summer Research Fellowship proposal deadline.
+Students and their advisors are notified of the selection committee's decisions by email within a month of the SURF proposal deadline.

 Disbursement of Funds:

-If a student is awarded a Summer Research Fellowship, the funds are dispersed to students on a bi-weekly pay schedule, with applicable taxes taken out.
+If a student is awarded a SURF, the funds are dispersed to students on a bi-weekly pay schedule, with applicable taxes taken out.
 The faculty advisor and business manager will each need to sign a copy of the student's contract upon acceptance of the fellowship stipend.
 The business managers and advisors will sign off on the students' timecards and process to payroll.
-The stipend is intended to cover ten weeks of full-time research (37.5 hours per week) at the rate of $9.33 per hour.
+The stipend is intended for full-time research (37.5 hours per week) at the rate of $11.67 per hour, working 300 hours over the course of the summer, with an estimated total compensation of $3500.
+Students will not be compensated from the URO beyond the $3500 maximum or beyond the established 300 hour maximum.
 If you have any question about this procedure, please contact Jen Weidenhof, Program Manager of the Undergradutate Research Office: 8-5702 or firstname.lastname@example.org.

 Upon completion of the project, students must submit a Final Report Form which is available from the Undergraduate Research Office.
 The advisor must sign this form indicating that the research project was completed.